Puffing Billy Railway: Locomotives

-The railway owns all the surviving Victorian Railways narrow-gauge locomotives and has restored all but one to operating condition, although not all are running at any one time.
+The railway owns or controls all the surviving Victorian Railways narrow-gauge locomotives and has restored all but one to operating condition, although not all are running at any one time.
 This includes 2-6-2 NA class locomotives 3A (unrestored), 6A, 7A, 8A, 12A and 14A, and G class Garratt locomotive G42.
+Some of these were transferred from the Victorian Railways to the Emerald Tourist Railway Board in October 1977, others were purchased privately or by the Puffing Billy Preservation Society and have since found their way onto the Puffing Billy Railway.

 In December 2019 NG G16 Garratt locomotive 129 imported from South Africa entered service.
 It had been purchased in 1996, and was rebuilt and re-gauged for the Puffing Billy.
 It complements the operational capabilities of G42.
 The NA class locomotives are limited to pulling a maximum of 12 carriages, while the Garratts can haul up to 18.